Metal Bonding Adhesives

 - Non–sag, thixotropic

-Permabond ES569 s a single–part heat-cured epoxy adhesive with excellent adhesion to metal surfaces.
+Permabond ES569 is a single–part, heat-cured epoxy metal bonding adhesive.
 This adhesive’s high bond strength allows it to replace mechanical fastening, soldering, brazing, or welding.
-ES569 has been designed to be non–sagging, allowing it to be used in large gaps and on vertical surfaces.
-It is also ideal for bonding electronic components.
-It has high wet strength and is non–stringing, and produces an excellent drop profile and withstanding solder reflow processes.
+Furthermore, ES569 is non–sagging, allowing it to be used in large gaps and on vertical surfaces.
+Also ideal for bonding electronic components because ES569 has high wet strength and is non–stringing, produces an excellent drop profile, and withstands solder reflow processes.

-Click the links below for more information on how to bond specific metals:
+Click the following links for more specific information: